2. IMPORTANT INFORMATION AND WHO WE ARE

 - for crime and fraud prevention, detection and related purposes.

-4.2 In certain circumstances, some of the above grounds for processing will overlap and there will be several grounds that justify our use of your personal information.
+4.2 In certain circumstances, some of the above grounds for processing will overlap and there will be several grounds which justify our use of your personal information.

 4.4 You aren't always required to give us your personal data, but where we need to collect or process your personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested (or fail to consent to the processing of that data, if necessary), we may not be able to perform the agreement or arrangement we have or are trying to enter into with you, or provide you with certain of our goods and services.